-State and Federal Operating/Administration Costs: The State of Georgia expects the cost of administering the Reinsurance Program to be \$750,000 per year based on other state programs.
+State and Federal Operating/Administration Costs: The State of Georgia expects the cost of administering the Reinsurance Program to be \$8,000, leveraging data and reports from the EDGE server.
 It is further assumed that there will be no increase in federal administrative costs related to the Reinsurance Program.